ccmt-regensburg/CUED/README.md

-Package for density matrix dynamics in solids exposed to ultrafast light pulses implementing the Semiconductor Bloch equations (SBE).
+Package for computing the density matrix dynamics in solids exposed to ultrafast light pulses implementing the Semiconductor Bloch equations (SBE).
 Includes computation of analytical k-dependent bandstructures and dipole moments, computation of currents and emission intensity.